BanditTech/WingmanReloaded/main/configure.md

 Using the CLF has become much easier, press the TAB key to search for keys

-Use the OR condition to match for mutliple types in one filter
+Use the OR condition to match for multiple types in one filter

 These examples show a few demonstrations using the breakpoints from the community thread [You can find HERE](https://docs.google.com/spreadsheets/d/1cH1Kd5nQnXSjY6SFQ_bPVei8n_Hy6fje5OWdG7s48UI/edit#gid=262670440)